- Future Students

 - Louisiana College teacher education graduates excel in passing the Praxis.
 Ninety-eight percent of them have passed the test since it was first required in Louisiana in 1979, and the job market for education graduates from Louisiana College remains very strong.

 - Louisiana College continues to hold a national reputation for excellence in its pre-med program.
 Eighty-six percent of the pre-med graduates over the past five years have been admitted into accredited medical schools.

 - The average MCAT score for LC applicants to medical school is 31.8 - historically, the State of Louisiana average entrance scores are between 27 and 29.5.

-- 100% of Education program completers taking the Praxis passed all parts of the exam in the last two years.
+- 100% of Education program completers taking the Praxis passed all parts of the exam in the last three years.

 - 96% of Nursing graduates find employment prior to graduation from LC.
 All students have job offers prior to graduation.